GETTING BRACES AND WHAT YOU SHOULD KNOW

 To be sure that the braces will be correct, the orthodontist will want to know the exact condition of your mouth and teeth.
 While the teeth will be the things they will be moving, they also need to know if there is a problem with the gums.
 First of all, there will be x-rays taken as these will make sure that the orthodontist is able to see any teeth which may have underlying problems and if they do, then they are the teeth that will be dealt with first.
 There is no point in straightening a tooth that needs a filling, as it may not last until the end of the straightening journey.
 After that they will be taking impressions, and hopefully they will warn you that this could be the worst part of the treatment.
 And providing you follow their instructions, they will only have to be obtained once.
 There are just a few steps for them:

-- The orthodontist will fill an upper and lower palette plate with a thick substance.
+- The orthodontist will fill an upper and lower impression trays with a thick substance.

 - You will have one inserted at the top and then the bottom one will be put in.